The Best Christmas Lights for Any Indoor or Outdoor Display

 - C7 are a little rounder and longer than C6 bulbs and work well on larger trees, wrapped around stairway banisters, or outdoors.
 These bulbs are 1½-inch long.

 - C9 are the traditional teardrop shape and size for outdoor décor you might remember from your youth.
-At 2½-inch long, these lights provide a big impact in outdoor displays.
+At 2½-inch long, these lights provide a big impact for outdoor displays.

 - G12 are globe-shaped bulbs that often have an etched design that looks something like a raspberry.
 They are 1½-inch in diameter and work well both indoors and outside.